 A Dart, then, or a Valiant, sure!
 I don’t recall encountering much parental resistance to the idea of my getting a car to work on, even though it would still be a couple of years before I could legally drive.

-Somehow or other, I got the name (Bob) of a guy who lived not far away and owned Darts and Valiants.
+Somehow or other, I got the name of a guy who lived not far away and owned Darts and Valiants.
 Bob had a fenced yard located remotely from his house where he stored his own—and for a monthly fee, others’—extra cars, and one day my mother drove me over to meet him there.
 The yard was medium-full of cars and trucks, mostly Chrysler products.
 Some in various stages of that’s-my-project-car-I’m-gonna-finish-it-someday, some in various stages of that’s-a-parts-car.
 But also some in quite fine condition, just being stored.
-I opened and sat in a great big ’60-’62 Chrysler and marvelled at its Amaze-o-Dome-o-Rama instrument cluster.
-I didn’t realise it had a live battery in it; Bob saw its stop lights come on and helpfully advised that it wasn’t a Dart or a Valiant.
+I opened and sat in a great big ’60-’62 Chrysler and marvelled at its Amaze-o-Dome-o-Rama instrument cluster (okeh, fine, AstraDome).
+I didn’t realise it had a live battery in it; Bob saw its stop lights come on and helpfully advised me it wasn’t a Dart or a Valiant.

 Eventually we kicked our way through the waist-high weeds to two Valiants: a faded, chalky light beige one and a faded, chalky turquoise one.
 Both were four-door cars, and that suited me just fine; even at 14 I knew I didn’t like two-doors.
 That preference was probably a result of too many big choreographed productions to get out of the back seat of one: whoever was in front had to unbuckle and get out, fold the seat forward, then the unlucky back-seated passenger had to climb through an odd-shaped space to get out of the car, or into it.
 None for me, thanks; make mine a four-door.